 Street Address City County State

 TRANSIENT CITY COUNTY WA

 FAIL TO VERIFY CITY COUNTY WA

 INMATE - DOC COUNTY WA

 RESIDENT-SCC/JRA COUNTY WA

-INMATE-JAIL CITY COUNTY WA
+INMATE-JAIL (also used for state hospital/BHA CITY COUNTY WA

+admissions)

 OUT OF STATE (if you don't have the address) CITY COUNTY STATE

 RELIEVED OF DUTY-REASON (ADMIN, BATSON, CITY COUNTY WA

-TAYLOR, DECEASED, COURT ORDERED, ETC.)
+TAYLOR, DECEASED, COURT ORDERED, ESHB 1394,

+ETC.)

 DECEASED CITY COUNTY WA

-- If an offender is returned to custody, DOC, JRA or the SCC should notify local law enforcement.
+• If an offender is returned to custody, DOC, JRA or the SCC should notify local law enforcement.
 Local law enforcement is the appropriate agency to update the offender record.
-DOC, JRA and the SCC should only import offender files as individuals are preparing for release. - Enter street types using US Postal designations, i.e. AVE, BLVD, CT, DR, LN, ST, WAY, RD - Apartment, unit, suite numbers must be entered in the apartment field.
+DOC, JRA and the

+- SCC should only import offender files as individuals are preparing for release. - Enter street types using US Postal designations, i.e. AVE, BLVD, CT, DR, LN, ST, WAY, RD - Apartment, unit, suite numbers must be entered in the apartment field.
 Do not enter the apartment number in the address field.
 The address field includes the street name and address number only.
-IE 141---B Main St should be entered as "141 Main St" in the address field and "B" in the apt field.
+IE 141---B Main St should be entered as "141 Main St" in the address field and "B" in the apt field. - Admission to a state hospital should be documented in the following ways: Status = Inactive In Custody; address line with the start date for admission and address as State Hospital; These offenders should not be published on the website.